MyTooliT/Cleaned-ICOapi/README.md

 A REST and WebSocket API using the Python FastAPI library.
 You can find the official documentation [here](https://fastapi.tiangolo.com/).

-We currently support Windows 10+ and Debian/Linux.
+We currently support

+- Windows 10+,
+- Debian/Linux, and
+- macOS.

 Additionally, when the API is running, it hosts an OpenAPI compliant documentation under `/docs`, e.g. under [`localhost:33215/docs`](http://localhost:33215/docs).
 # Installation